aleshaleksey/fansys23/10-conditions-types.md

 ### Divine

 Divine entities are those that are involved in some way in the creation of maintenance of creation, or are a manifestation of a law, concept or process of creation.
 Divine entities are typically incredibly powerful by the standards of mortals, and some are worshipped as gods.
 Divine entities do not need to breath, drink, eat, or sleep, but are often capable of doing so.
 They do not age.

 - Divine entities are immune to all "natural" damage and resistant to "divine" damage.
 - They are immune to "surprised", "charmed", "frightened", "stunned" and "dying".

 **Angels** are the creations of gods, or manifestations of creation itself.
 They are generally created as messengers and observers, but also occasionally enforcing the will of their creator.
 Not all angels have free will (Cha).
 Not all angels align with the typical human understanding of "good" (especially the messengers of dark gods).

-- All angels have true sight, can discern truth from lie.
+- All angels have ["Truesight"](06-abilities.md#truesight-i-vi), and can discern truth from lies.
 - Angels takes 1HP damage whenever they lie.
 Some are incapable of lying.
 - Angels are immune to "light" damage and vulnerable to "profane" damage.
 - Angels have advantage on attacks against "Profanes".

 **Glitches** or aberrations, are flaws or inconsistencies in creation made manifest.

 - Glitches are immune to "divine" damage and resistant to "profane" damage.
 - Glitches heal 1HP when they are hit with an attack or ability that deals "divine" damage.
 - Glitches have at least one ability that causes "entropic" damage.
 - Glitches generally take on a form which is biologically, and often physically impossible.

 Other **divines** are often gods or manifestations of creation.
 Divines can only be destroyed by "entropic" damage.
 A divine that reaches minus its HP total from any other type of damage dissipates and reforms somewhere else at another time (possible "here" and "now" if it happens to be sufficiently powerful).

-- All divines have true sight, can discern truth from lie.
+- All divines have "Truesight", and can discern truth from lies.
 - Divines are immune to "divine" damage and vulnerable to "entropic" damage.
 - Divines are immune to "prone", "stunned", "blinded", "deafened" and "aphonic".